Sadyk Sher-Niyaz: Biography

-Sadyk Sher-Niyaz was born on March 10, 1969, in the village of Chon-Kapka, Talas region, Kyrgyzstan.
+Sadyk Sher-Niyaz was born in the village of Chon-Kapka, Talas region, Kyrgyzstan.
 An ethnic Kyrgyz, Sher-Niyaz is married, the father of three children.
 At the age of 38 he left Kyrgyzstan to attend High Courses for Scriptwriters and Film Directors in Moscow.
 His first feature film, Kurmanjan Datka: Queen of the Mountains, was the Kyrgyz submission for Best Foreign Language Film at the 87th Academy Awards.